Frequently Asked Questions

 Q: What is involved in training to become a tutor?

 A. Tutor training is video-facilitated and highly interactive and experiential.
-We offer a remote, video-facilitated training via 2.5 hour weekday sessions, once a week, for 6 weeks.
-For large teams, we also can offer a weekend training retreat.
+We offer a remote, video-facilitated training via 3-hour weekday sessions, once a week, for 4 weeks.
+There is an Orientation held two weeks before and an Implementation meeting held the week after the four weeks of training sessions.
 There are pre-learnings ahead of each session.
 The sessions are devoted to hands-on practice of the tutoring tasks.
-You also complete a "training case" with the support of a supervisor.

 Q: Is getting training to be a tutor all that is needed to start offering the SMC?